ryonzhang/admin-dashboard/README.md

 Once the authToken is retrieved from `window.location`, it is parsed and stored in the cookies then directly we call refreshPage to reset the `window.location` in a prehistoric javascript way which should be later adapted to `react-router`.
 Also, by calling `reLogin` it effectively refresh the page as the page sticks to `window.location.origin` if `window.location` is never touched.

+### Maintenance Team
+Juvo Singapore Team takes charge of the life cycle of this project.
+#### Point of contact in Slack
+* Development related issue: Ruiyang Zhang
+* Test/QA: Artur Mirzakhanyan
+* Product/Translation: Raul Gonzalez
+* Backend Support: Namrata Honnavar
+* Designer: Melissa Issorat

+### Thank You
+I am cordially grateful for your visit, for any questions or concerns, please do not hesitate to raise issue or contact me through slack(id:Ruiyang Zhang), Hope you have a rocking day ahead!